Immigrants & Immigration

 Where will the hearing be held?

 Hearings will most likely take place by video-conferencing.
-This means that the detained person will not appear in person in front of a judge.
-Instead, they will be taken to a room in their detention center where they will watch the judge and lawyers on a television.
-They will watch the detainee on a television in the courtroom.
-Usually, the judge, the government attorney, and the detainee’s attorney (if they have one) will be at the Chicago Immigration Court located at 55 E. Monroe St, Suite 1500, Chicago, IL 60603.
+This means that the detained person will not appear in person in front of an immigration judge.
+Instead, they will be taken to a room in their detention center where they will watch the IJ and the courtroom.
+Some lawyers appear in person in the courtroom, but many appear via video-conferencing.

+The Chicago Immigration Court located at 55 E. Monroe St, Suite 1500, Chicago, IL 60603.
 There is a satellite location for Chicago Immigration Court for detained immigrants at 536 S. Clark St, Room 340, Chicago, IL 60605.
-In-person hearings for detained individuals will be held in the basement at the 536 S. Clark St location.
+In-person hearings for detained individuals may be held in the basement at the 536 S. Clark St location.

 What kind of hearing happens in immigration court?

-Can the Immigration Judge decide to let someone out of detention?
+Can the immigration judge decide to let someone out of detention?

-Yes, if the detainee asks the Immigration Judge (IJ) and the judge grants the request.
-At their hearing, the detainee can verbally ask the IJ to schedule a bond hearing.
+Yes, if the detainee asks the IJ and the judge grants the request.At their hearing, the detainee can verbally ask the IJ to schedule a bond hearing.
 They can also file a written motion requesting a bond hearing.
 At a separate bond hearing, a judge will determine if they can let the detainee out of detention in exchange for them paying a fee (the bond).
-For more information, go to What does it mean for an immigrant to be released on bond?
+It is important to present all evidence and facts in support of the request for bond in order to increase the likelihood of success.
+A detainee should ask for time to speak to an immigration attorney and to prepare for the bond hearing.
+Learn more about what it means for an immigrant to be released on bond.